actinia-org/actinia-core/docs/index.rst

 ========

-In this short tutorial we will access the Actinia persistent database analysing raster and time-series data.
+In this short tutorial we will access the Actinia persistent database analysing raster and raster-time-series data.
 We will use the the import and export features of Actinia specific process chains to process Sentinel2A scenes with several GRASS GIS modules and export the result as GeoTiff files.